Sharon plays favorites. Some are best for knitting and weaving while others are good to eat.

 "Let's take our lunch out at the Gasworks park."

 "We've got his general location.
 He bought a laptop with his credit card, We've tracked the CPU's identifier and found that he's been using it from time to time on various Wi-Fi networks.
 The main reason the Senator's people haven't been able to find him is that these networks are in Iceland.
 Relations between the US and Iceland have been strained for a long time- at least since the start of the Iraq invasion.
 Three F.B.I. agents who flew into Reykjavík to investigate an Icelandic Wikileaks connection last year weren't even allowed into the country!
-Have you found anything in his old college files?"
+Have you found anything in those old college files?"

 "Yes, some old e-mails, mostly to and from girlfriends, and a list of bookmarks.
 We've been checking them, most of them are dead links, but several were in the Internet Archive Wayback Machine.
 Those sites he used to visit- it's starting to make some sense now."